KseniyaShestakova/EPFL_internship/tools.md

 **Semantics:**
 * *atomicity* - if required, there will a lock for hiding inermediate states of operations
 * *concurrency* - to manage concurrent access patterns
-* *consistency* - if and when clients will see modifications made by other clients (for client-side read caching, for example)
+* *consistency* - if and when clients will see modifications made by other clients (e.g. for client-side read caching)
 * *ordering* - how operations can be reordered for optimizing
-* *persistency* - if and when metadata must be written to persistent storage (for client-side write caching, for example)
+* *persistency* - if and when metadata must be written to persistent storage (e.g. for client-side write caching)
 * *safety* - guarantees about the state of data and metadate

 **Clients** provide interfaces with separate namespace in order not to interfere with each other: